Technicolor Treats Puzzle from Springbok

 Hungry Puzzling

 Food-related puzzles make us hungry.
 I mean really.
-Look at the fresh ingredients in this taco table puzzle by Springbok.
+Look at the fresh ingredients in this Taco Table puzzle from Springbok.
 I’d be all over those shrimp tacos.
 And the guac.
 The colors are so bright.
 What a fun puzzle to make.
-But it did make ours stomachs growl.
+But it did make our stomachs growl.
 A lot.

 Pretty.
 But Not Easy.